-The State monitors case management capacity per region/jurisdiction at minimum on a semi-annual basis via the SPA Capacity Report in LTSSMaryland.
-This report allows the State to evaluate applicant/enrollee distribution versus maximal allowable case management agency capacity.
+The State monitors case management capacity per region/jurisdiction, at minimum, on a semi-annual basis via the "SPA Capacity Report" in LTSSMaryland.
+This report allows the State to evaluate applicant/participant distribution versus maximum allowable SPA capacity.
 This information assists the State with projecting regions/jurisdictions that may encounter insufficient case management services.
-The one year terms in the provider solicitation process allows the State to issues an amendment to solicit for additional case management providers, if needed.
-The Department will also allow existing providers who have no pending CAPS to expand their capacity to meet additional needs in the event of insufficient capacity.
+The one-year terms in the Provider Solicitation allow the State to issue an amendment to solicit for additional case management providers, if needed.
+The Department also allows existing providers who have no pending CAPs to expand their capacity to meet additional needs in the event of insufficient capacity.

-B. Utilization Standards

-Describe the State's utilization standards specific to the selective contracting program.
+Utilization Standards: Describe the State's utilization standards specific to the selective contracting program.